Kai (entertainer, born 1994): 2016–2019: Acting career and SuperM

 In January 2016, Kai made his acting debut as the male lead in the web drama Choco Bank, which achieved record-breaking viewership.
 In December 2016, he starred in two episodes of the special web drama 7 First Kisses which was produced by Lotte Duty Free.
 In January 2017, Kai was announced to be starring as the male lead in the KBS teen drama Andante, playing a high school student.
 In February 2017, he was cast in the Japanese drama Spring Has Come, based on the Japanese novel of the same name.
 The drama marks the first time a non-Japanese actor taking a lead role on a drama produced by the broadcasting station Wowow.

-In December 2017, Kai was chosen as the cover model for December's issue of The Big Issue, a magazine known for helping the homeless.
-The magazine sold out 20,000 copies within the first two days, and until now, 80,000 copies have been sold, which records the highest number of copies sold since the magazine's start in July 2010.
-In 2018, Kai was cast in KBS' melodrama The Miracle We Met.
+On February 25, 2018, Kai performed a solo dance at the ending ceremonies of the PyeongChang Winter Olympics before joining the Exo members for a performance of "Growl" and "Power".

+In February 2018, it was announced Kai was cast as Ato in the KBS melodrama The Miracle We Met.
+When asked why Kai was cast, the show's writer stated, "Since Ato himself is from the divine realm, we cast an actor with the image of a male god."
+For his performance, Kai was nominated for Best New Actor at the 32nd KBS Drama Awards.

 On August 7, 2019, Kai was confirmed to be a member of SuperM, a "K-pop supergroup" created by SM Entertainment in collaboration with Capitol Records.
 The group's promotions are scheduled to begin in October and are aimed at the American market.
-Kai has been selected as the first Gucci Eyewear Men Global Ambassador in Korea.
 SuperM debuted with the group's self-titled debut EP on October 4, 2019.

-2020–2023: Solo debut and enlistment
+2020–2022: Solo debut and variety activities

 On July 3, 2020, SM Entertainment announced that Kai's first solo album was currently under production with the goal of being released in the second half of 2020.
-On October 12, he was announced to have become the first ever male muse of the cosmetics brand Bobbi Brown.

 On November 30, 2020, Kai released his debut extended play Kai and its lead single "Mmmh".
 The album peaked at number 2 on the Gaon Album Chart and has been certified Platinum by the KMCA.
 On November 30, 2021, Kai released his second extended play Peaches and its lead single of the same name.
 The album peaked at number 3 on the Gaon Album Chart and has also been certified Platinum.

+In 2021, Kai became an active entertainer in Korean variety shows, joining the cast of shows such as New World, Honeymoon Tavern, Idol Dictation Contest and The Devil Wears Jungnam.
+One of the producers of New World praised Kai's participation on the show, saying "[Kai] is really good at entertainment."
+At the 2022 Blue Dragon Series Awards, Kai won Best New Male Entertainer for New World.

+On November 19, 2021, Kai opened his own personal YouTube channel to share vlogs and other video content.